ginger51011/pandoras_pot/README.md

 # How many chunks should be buffered for each connection.
 Higher values mean
 # more memory usage, but may lead to increased performance.
 Must be >= 1.
 chunk_buffer = 20

+# Prefix that will be used for the first message to an incoming connection.
+# Usually used to set an HTML prefix.
+Can be set to "" to disable.
+#
+# Example usage: Set to "{" for a static generator using a JSON file to make
+# output look like a valid stream of JSON that will eventually end (it won't).
+prefix = "<!DOCTYPE html><html><body>"

 [logging]
 # Output file for logs.